USEPA/stateior/README.md

 library(stateior)
 ```

 Load desired StateIO data.
-See [State Data](format_specs/TwoRegionData.md#data) and [Two Region Data](format_specs/TwoRegionData.md#data) for names and details of state and two-region MRIO data sets that are currently available, respectively.
+See [One Region Data](format_specs/OneRegionData.md#data) and [Two Region Data](format_specs/TwoRegionData.md#data) for names and details of one- and two-region MRIO data sets that are currently available, respectively.

 ```r
 ##############